All About Vitamin E

 Vitamin E is considered an antioxidant.
 There are a lot of different types of antioxidants that all have one thing in common: they all fight free radicals in the body, meaning they keep cells happy and healthy.

 Without antioxidants, free radicals are free to cause damage to the cells.
-This sometimes lead to the death of the cell.
+This sometimes leads to the death of the cell.
 Dying cells can be extremely harmful in parts of the eye like the retina, but we’ll talk more about that later on.

 Like fellow antioxidants, vitamin E is no one-trick pony.
 Antioxidants are rarely only antioxidants, and this vitamin has several other functions besides fighting free radicals.